tridactyl/tridactyl/readme.md

 - How can I import/export settings, and does Tridactyl use an external configuration file just like Vimperator?

-Sort of. <!-- expand, about:support etc -->
+Sort of: if you do `set storageloc local`, a JSON file will appear at `<your firefox profile>\browser-extension-data\tridactyl.vim@cmcaine.co.uk\storage.js`.
+You can find you profile folder by going to `about:support`.

+You can edit this file to your hearts content.
+A more traditional rc file is planned but will require a native messenger.
+For more information, see issue #79.

 - How can I bind to modifiers?

 You can't, yet.
-See issue #XXX <!-- fill me in -->
+See issue #41.

 - How can I tab complete from bookmarks?

 `bmarks `.
-Bookmarks are not currently supported on `*open`: see issue #XXX <!-- fill me -->
+Bookmarks are not currently supported on `*open`: see issue #214.

-- When I type 'f', can I type link names (like vimperator) in order to narrow down number of highlighted links?
+- When I type 'f', can I type link names (like Vimperator) in order to narrow down the number of highlighted links?

 Not yet.
-See issue #XXX <!-- do me -->
+See issue #28.

 - How to remap keybindings in both normal mode and ex mode?